 Floors including sub-floors

 Repair category 1

-Notes area was not inspected and therefore no guarantees can be provided in this regard.
+Notes Some loose and creaky timber floorboards noted.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
 The kitchen units are of a modern type and appeared in good condition for their age and purpose.